 Many of Fukui's attractions lie outside of the city center and can be accessed relatively conveniently by train or bus from Fukui Station, the region's major transportation hub.
 Traveling directly between the various attractions, however, is more difficult, and it may be easiest to travel via Fukui Station.
 Consequently, a rental car can be more convenient for exploring multiple sights in the region.
 Several rental car outlets can be found around Fukui Station.

-Three railway companies operate in and around Fukui.
-Japan Railways (JR) operates the main line that connects Osaka with Fukui and Kanazawa and a branch line that provides access to the Ichijodani Asakura Clan Ruins.
-Echizen Railway can be convenient for accessing the Dinosaur Museum and Tojinbo.
+Four railway companies operate in and around Fukui.
+Japan Railways (JR) operates the Hokuriku Shinkansen and the rural Kuzuryu Line, which provides access to the Ichijodani Asakura Clan Ruins.
+Hapi Line Fukui operates local trains parallel to the shinkansen line, while Echizen Railway can be convenient for accessing the Dinosaur Museum and Tojinbo.
 Fukui Railway is less relevant to tourists.
 The local bus network is operated by Keifuku Bus and is convenient for accessing Eiheiji.

 The closest major airport to Fukui is Komatsu Airport, located halfway to Kanazawa.
 Buses connect the airport with Fukui Station in about one hour and for 1400 yen one way.